 NetSuite: Built for Agility, Limited at Complexity

 NetSuite's core strength is time-to-value.
 For a company that needs to be operational on a modern cloud ERP within six months, NetSuite is genuinely competitive.
 The configuration is largely UI-driven, the implementation methodology is mature, and the integration ecosystem has improved significantly over the past five years.
+At the logistics scale-up in Berlin where I worked on the finance transformation, NetSuite enabled a finance team that had been operating on spreadsheets and a legacy system to have a functioning, multi-entity ERP in a compressed timeline.

-In that programme, NetSuite enabled a finance team that had been operating on spreadsheets and a legacy system to have a functioning, multi-entity ERP in a compressed timeline.
 The speed was real.
 So were the limitations.
-The reporting layer required significant SuiteScript customisation to produce the consolidated management accounts the business needed, and the intercompany elimination logic required bespoke development that added considerable cost to an already tight implementation budget.
+The reporting layer required significant SuiteScript customisation to produce the consolidated management accounts the business needed.
+The intercompany elimination logic required bespoke development that added considerable cost to an already tight implementation budget.
+These are not reasons to avoid NetSuite.
+They are reasons to budget honestly for the customisation that will be needed.

 SAP S/4HANA: Built for Complexity, Requires Commitment